IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Douglas_Adams" target="_blank">Douglas Adams</a>

+>“In a way, it feels like the cruelest joke in existence has been played on us.
+We became self-aware only to realize this story is not about us.
+While it is great to know about electrons and the powerhouse of the cell, science doesn't do a lot to make this less depressing.” [<a href="https://www.youtube.com/watch?v=MBRqu0YOH14&t=208s" target="_blank">YouTube</a>]

+― <a href="https://www.youtube.com/c/inanutshell" target="_blank">Kurzgesagt – In a Nutshell</a>

 >“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
 God is the <a href="https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit" target="_blank">Ultimate Boeing 747</a>.”

 >“The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Dawkins" target="_blank">Richard Dawkins</a>

+>“Until 1834 the very word “scientist” was not in common circulation.
+Men like Sir Isaac Newton were considered, and considered themselves, to be “natural philosophers”: men of scientific bent to be sure, but men of a wider and deeper learning as well.
+Arguments about greater cosmic purposes were all of a piece with calculations and experiments, and the tyranny of specialization had not imposed itself on us.
+As a result, by the way, many scientists held completely “unscientific” views.
+Newton himself was a secret alchemist who believed that the pope was anti-Christ and that the true dimensions of the Temple of Solomon might yield crucial findings.
+Joseph Priestley, the Unitarian discoverer of oxygen, was a devotee of the phlogiston theory.
+Alfred Russel Wallace liked nothing better than a good spiritualist séance.
+It is not really until the figure of Albert Einstein (and perhaps Bertrand Russell also) that we start to find that very powerful synthesis between scientific method and a more general “humanism”; a synthesis basing itself upon reason and daring to make the connection between physical and natural evidence and the conclusion that an ethical life, as well as a rational one, is best believed on the assumption that there is no supernatural dimension.”

+>“What can be asserted without evidence can also be dismissed without evidence.”

+>“Read one page of Stephen Hawking about the event horizon, about the possibility that we will soon know, not where the universe originated, but where it is tended, and the event horizon to which we may all be headed.
+There is more to inspire awe in one page of Stephen Hawking, than in any of the fantasies of Tertullian, imagining that he could go to the window of heaven, when he was promoted there, and look down, for his consolation, on the torments of the damned.
+There is much more to be awe-inspired by, in a page of Hawking, than in any number of burning bushes, or other such myths.”

+>“Why, if God was the creator of all things, were we supposed to "praise" him for what came naturally?”

+>“If religious instruction were not allowed until the child had attained the age of reason, we would be living in a quite different world.”

+>“If Jesus could heal a blind person he happened to meet, then why not heal blindness?”

+>“Religion is man-made.
+Even the men who made it cannot agree on what their prophets or redeemers or gurus actually said or did.”

+>“Since human beings are naturally solipsistic, all forms of superstition enjoy what might be called a natural advantage.”

+>“Religion has run out of justifications.”

+>“Mockery of religion is one of the most essential things... one of the beginnings of human emancipation is the ability to laugh at authority.”

+― <a href="https://en.wikipedia.org/wiki/Christopher_Hitchens" target="_blank">Christopher Hitchens</a>

 >“Mahavira, the Jain patriarch, surpassed the morality of the Bible with a single sentence: "Do not injure, abuse, oppress, enslave, insult, torment, torture, or kill any creature or living being."
 Imagine how different our world might be if the Bible contained this as its central precept.”